andela/mifune-cfh/README.md

     `npm run start`

 - **Open the Live App in a browser**: Launch your favorite web browser and navigate to `http://localhost:3000`.
-You should see a live version of the app which is being run on your machine.
+You should see a live version of the app that's running on your machine.
+Voila!

 ## License